 Skills Required: None.
 Even if you’ve never crafted before, you’ll be able to make these magnets.
 You’ll be painting with watercolor and then Mod Podging the rainbow magnets.

 Hello, it’s Rachel of Lines Across here again sharing a fun Mod Podge tutorial with you.
 If you follow me on Instagram, you’ve probably noticed my recent obsession with watercolors.

 I just love their vibrant colors, and I think that there are so many beautiful things that even people who wouldn’t consider themselves artists at all can make with them.

 I actually ended up using my nicer set of watercolors (the rectangular ones) to make these magnets because they have the most vibrant colors.
-(Check out this post on basic watercolors supplies for more info).

 You could use really any watercolors for this post, like the round ones in some of the pictures, which you can find at JoAnn’s for about $8.
 The colors are just slightly less vibrant, but they are still really beautiful.